-Brazil has an estimated 35-40 resident elephants, 18 live in primarily substandard zoo facilities while another 17 are known to be traveling with circus or already sequestered to a remote life of chains and severe confinement.
-Because of Brazil’s central location, it will also be able to provide sanctuary to elephants from surrounding countries in South America, offering solace to elephants throughout the continent.
-It is completely possible that Elephant Sanctuary Brazil could have up to 10 residents within the first year of operation.
+Brazil has an estimated 35 resident elephants, 18 live in primarily substandard zoo facilities while another 17 are known to be traveling with circus or already sequestered to a remote life of chains and severe confinement.
+There are approximately 50 captive elephants total in South America.
+Because of Brazil’s central location, we are able to provide sanctuary to elephants from surrounding countries, offering solace to elephants throughout the continent.

-When developing a sanctuary for elephants, the parameters go beyond the needs of the elephants.
-Considerations for land preservation, the impact, if any, on native plant and animal species, soil quality, sustainability of forest and grassland, along with proximity to veterinary care and stores for supplies all have to be taken into account.
+Long-term sustainability is key when developing sanctuary for elephants.
+This means examining parameters that go beyond the needs of the elephants.
+Considerations for land preservation, the impact, if any, on native plant and animal species, soil quality, sustainability of forest and grassland, along with proximity to veterinary care and stores for supplies are all taken into account.

 Location for the sanctuary is one of the most important decisions.
-An optimal location can decrease the overall cost of the project.
+An optimal location can decrease the overall cost of the project, which means more funds for elephant rescue and care.
 Appropriate temperatures will negate the need for a huge barn structure, reducing both the developmental costs and the operating costs for the future.
-This also means the sanctuary can be operational sooner, which means being able to accept our first residents earlier.
-Natural water sources, soil rich in minerals, diverse and abundant flora all play a role in the overall budget.
-But most importantly, all of these things will mean a more natural and complete life for those elephants that will consider this home.
+But most importantly, all of these things mean a more natural and complete life for those elephants that will call Elephant Sanctuary Brazil home.